andrew-graves/msds_bootcamp/README.md

-Master's of Science in Data Science
+# Master's of Science in Data Science (MSDS): Technical Bootcamp 2020

+This repository includes the programming exercises from the MSDS technical boot camp at the University of Virginia.

+- module_5 involves solving equivalent tasks in Python and R.

+- module_6 includes basic data visualizations in Python and R.

+- hackathon includes a timed exercise to replicate COVID-19 data visualizations.
+Data were downloaded from Our World in Data's github repository (https://github.com/owid/covid-19-data/tree/master/public/data).